-Hello friends! this article will give you an idea about how to write test scenarios for different products.
-Starting off with a real-life daily object – a whiteboard marker.
-Here are a few test scenarios for a whiteboard marker to help you with understanding the concept.
+Hello friends! this article will give you an idea about how to write test scenarios for different objects.
+Starting off with a real-life object – a whiteboard marker.
+Here we will share test cases of marker or to be specific test cases for white board marker.

-We have to make sure that all possible test cases for marker are covered so as to meet the requirements of the consumer.
+We will make sure to cover all possible test cases for marker so as to meet all of its requirements.
 If you are ever to write such test cases, this article would prove to be immensely useful.

-- Verify that the marker has the name of the company that manufactured it.
+- Check that the marker has the name of the company that manufactured it.

 - Verify that the logo of the manufacturing company is clearly printed or embossed.